-- A. The use of the copyrighted work(s), whether in whole or in part, must be a part of regular classroom instruction and must be directly related and of material assistance to the course content; - B. The extent of a copyrighted work that is used must comply with one or more of the following criteria: - The entirety of a non-dramatic literary or musical work may be used.
-A non-dramatic literary work includes poems and short stories.
-A non-dramatic musical work covers all music that is not part of an opera or musical and does not cover the use of the music video format of a song. - Dramatic literary and musical works as well as videos may only be used in limited portions.
-Dramatic literary and musical works may only be used in the same amount as set forth in the requirements for a face-to-face classroom while videos, including music videos, may only have the portion used that is directly related to the subject of the class session and may not be transmitted in their entirety. - Still images or slides that a teacher would have used in the ordinary course of a face-to-face classroom session on a projector or a transparency may be used in a transmission. - Works primarily produced or marketed for use in the digital education market may not be transmitted. - Works the teacher had knowledge or reasonably believes to be unlawfully made or acquired may not be used. - Mediated Instructional activities may not be transmitted.
+- A. The use of the copyrighted work(s), whether in whole or in part, must be a part of regular classroom instruction and must be directly related and of material assistance to the course content; - B. The extent of a copyrighted work that is used must comply with one or more of the following criteria: - The entirety of a non dramatic literary or musical work may be used.
+A non dramatic literary work includes poems and short stories.
+A non dramatic musical work covers all music that is not part of an opera or musical and does not cover the use of the music video format of a song. - Dramatic literary and musical works as well as videos may only be used in limited portions.
+Dramatic literary and musical works may only be used in the same amount as set forth in the requirements for a face-to-face classroom while videos, including music videos, may only have the portion used that is directly related to the subject of the class session and may not be transmitted in their entirety. - Still images or slides that a teacher would have used in the ordinary course of a face-to-face classroom session on a projector or a transparency may be used in a transmission. - Works primarily produced or marketed for use in the digital education market may not be transmitted. - Works the teacher had knowledge or reasonably believes to be unlawfully made or acquired may not be used. - Mediated Instructional activities may not be transmitted. - A. A statement that works may be subject to copyright shall be placed in at least one of the following areas to provide notice to students of copyright status:5 - Course syllabus; - Home webpage for the course; - Webpage for the particular class session; and/or - webpage with the copyrighted work.